 6. Then, you should see the AIO interface:

 7. Next, type in your public domain that you you’ve got before doing this guide.
-The interface should help you figuring out which are the exact steps.
-(Set up DDNS for your domain to point to your public IP, port-forward at least ports 443/tcp, 3478/udp and 3478/tcp to your Linux machine.
+The interface should help you figure out the exact steps.
+(Set up DDNS for your domain to point to your public IP, port-forward at least ports 443/tcp, 3478/udp, and 3478/tcp to your Linux machine.)

-8. After you’ve set it up correctly, it should allow you to pass to the next step where you can configure wanted optional add-ons and the timezone and click on Start containers in order to download and start them.
+8. After you’ve set it up correctly, it should allow you to pass to the next step, where you can configure the wanted optional add-ons and the timezone, and click on « Start containers » to download and start them.

-9. At this point, you should see a spinner that will take a while depending on your internet speed ~ around 10min or more.
+9. At this point, you should see a spinner that will take a while depending on your internet speed.
+It should take around 10 minutes or more.

-10. When all containers are downloaded and started, you will see this screen which shows the containers still starting which will do the first installation for you:
+10. When all containers are downloaded and started, you will see this screen showing the containers still starting, which will do the first installation for you:

 11. When everything is done, you should see this screen: